Moderation in Solidarity

 “Whether human beings are capable of such sagacity is a question only the future can answer."

-If you are funder or investor interested in capitalizing our 0% interest lending programs, please contact us soon: firstname.lastname@example.org;
+If you are funder or investor interested in capitalizing our 0% interest lending programs, please contact: email@example.com;

-If you are a nonprofit interested in designing a 0% interest lending program, please contact us: email@example.com;
+If you are a nonprofit interested in designing a 0% interest lending program, please contact: firstname.lastname@example.org;

-If you are individual interested in supporting our lending programs, please join us by subscribing on Patreon.
-We are hoping to reach 100 supporters as soon as possible to continue rolling out affordable lending programs.
+If you are individual interested in supporting affordable lending programs in your community, please join us by subscribing on Patreon.

 Ref: William Ophuls, Immoderate Greatness: Why Civilizations Fail, CreateSpace, 2012.